i40west/wtfhugo/README.md

 ## 🤓 How to use it

+> [!IMPORTANT]
+> WTFHugo has been updated for changes in Hugo 0.123 and will no longer
+> work with earlier versions.

 It's a theme component.
 Add this repo as a submodule in your `themes` directory:

 ```bash